 The French sports magazine "L'Equipe" has confirmed as much: Tignes (2,100 m) is the "most sporty resort".
 85% of it's guests visit for the sport, declares the magazine.
 Professionals come here to train and take part in international challenges.
 And "sporty" does not only apply to ski sports.
 Of course the vehicle-free resort attracts visitors mainly due to the glacier ski area at the Grande Motte (3,656 m), which is also open in summer, but that is definitively not al the resort has to offer.
 From ice skating and ice diving, via snowshoe hiking, heli-skiing or snowkiting, right up to ice climbing or a ride on a snow scooter - hardly any wish is left unfulfilled here.
 And all this even though the resort was actually set under water in 1952 when the new dam created the "Lac du Chevril" artificial lake.
 However, only 300 m higher up they created not only one of the highest located towns in Europe, but also one of the most modern ski resorts, offering 3 districts, all ideally located around a lake with ice sports possibilities, as well as a number of restaurants and apres ski party facilities, which also attract younger people here.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Val Thorens in France? - The Val Thorens ski resort is Europe’s highest resort, with guaranteed good snow – and other attractions including stylish lodgings and good restaurants to name but a few.
-Check out our sister site www.ski-apartments-france.co.uk for some great deals on chalets and apartment rentals in Val Thorens.
-Or perhaps as a possible alternative suggestion how about Solden in Austria? - Renting one of our Solden ski chalets?
-You can expect a valley town dominated by lively, throbbing après-ski nightlife, but with excellent slopes reaching to glacial heights.
+For example have you considered Seefeld in Austria? - The Seefeld ski resort is a traditional Tirolean style upmarket resort with a large pedestrian only centre.
+Seefeld’s cross-country trails are some of the best in the Alps.
+Check out our sister site www.ski-apartments-austria.co.uk for some great deals on chalets and apartment rentals in Seefeld.
+Or perhaps as a possible alternative suggestion how about Courmayeur in Italy? - Renting one of our Courmayeur ski chalets?
+You can expect stunning scenery and a seductive, charming village, on the opposite side of the valley from its small area of slopes.
 [Less]